I was awarded top education voting ratings from:

-I've worked as a teacher for seventeen years.
+I've worked as a teacher for twenty years.
 It's not just my career - it's my passion.

 Nearly nine out of 10 Arizona’students attend public schools, yet local districts struggle to fund their programs adequately.
 Buildings, text books, technology, and buses are aging.
 Some communities support their schools with bonds and overrides, but others do not.
 The result has been four-day weeks, canceled art and music programs, and large, unmanageable class sizes.

-Our Governor and State Legislature continue to drag their feet when it comes to investing in a quality public education system—despite their promises to do so, and a successful ballot initiative that compelled them to act.
+Our Governor and State Legislature continue to drag their feet when it comes to investing in a quality public education system—despite their promises to do so.
+I sponsored a bill to increase wages for support staff and another to accelerate the dispersement of district additional assistance.

 Our children have been short-changed by short-sighted policies and misplaced priorities.
 They deserve a world-class education in a well-maintained building with modern technology.